TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-Guild-Rank-Sync.md

 ## Role Assignment Process

-Guild Role Automation is handled automaticaly as long as Jeeves is aware of the users characters via `/authorize`.
+Guild Role Automation is handled automatically as long as Jeeves is aware of the users characters via `/authorize`.
 As soon as the next scan of your guild goes through if Jeeves is aware of any character belonging to the user that are reported by blizzard to have joined, left, or had a rank change, action will be taken.

 **Reminder**: New Characters, Realm Transfers, and Name Changes as always require a fresh `/authorize` run by the user for Jeeves to be aware of the character.

 ## Important Information

+- **Only Officers and the GM can add a guild**: For security and privacy reasons, only the GM or the guilds officers can register the guild with Jeeves.
+Once initially registered, any discord user with MANAGE_SERVER permissions can manage/setup Jeeves settings related to the guild.
+Blizzard does not make it known which guild ranks are considered officers.
+Jeeves makes the assumption that Officers are the rank right below the GM.
+If your guild is setup were that is not the case, such as: [GM > GM Alts > Officers] the GM will be the only person able to initially register the guild with Jeeves, after which management can be handed off to the officers.

 - **Character Privacy**: It is impossible to hide characters that are in the guild from your guild.
 Running `/character view @username` within a Guild Server will ignore the hidden/ignored character settings for any characters they have that are in the guild.
 Hidden/Ignored characters that are not apart of the guild will not be shown.